School trip booking terms and conditions

 Adequate travel insurance is a condition of your contract with us.
 You must be satisfied that your insurance adventurous activities you are due to take part in, medical expenses and repatriation in the event of accident or illness.
 If you choose to travel without adequate insurance cover, we will not be liable for any losses howsoever arising, in respect of which insurance cover would otherwise have been available.

-The price of your travel arrangements has been calculated using exchange rates quoted in the “Financial Times Guide to World Currencies” of 8th January, 2019 in relation to the following currencies: £1 = 1.11€ and £1 = $1.27
+The price of your travel arrangements has been calculated using the exchange rates in relation to the following currencies:£1 = 1.11€ and £1 = $1.27

 We reserve the right to amend the price of unsold tours at any time and correct errors in the prices of confirmed tours.